eclipse-iceoryx/iceoryx/iceoryx_systemtest/Readme.md

 ## Setup
 For building and executing the tests you need to have ROS2 installed.
 Please follow the instructions on https://index.ros.org/doc/ros2/Installation.
-The systemtests are currently tested on ROS 2 "Foxy Fitzroy" in Ubuntu 20.04 LTS.
+The system tests are currently tested on ROS 2 "Foxy Fitzroy" in Ubuntu 20.04 LTS.

 For a basic setup you need to install the following packages:
 ```bash